 In the far hemisphere, I've pictured two such centauroids achieving intelligence: foxtaurs on Pacifica and equi on Agassiz to the south.
 Let's explore a third:

 Here on Atlantis, social bands of leptaurs have discovered fire.
 They won't be obligate carnivores like our cats; hunting is hard and dangerous, so strict carnivores live short lives--a teenage lion is old.
 So while our leptaurs have builds and pelts a little like Terran leopards, the name's purely descriptive; they're omnivores.
 And there's plenty of omni to vore!
 The brushy, patchy savanna and woods of southwest Atlantis have tropical fruit trees, berry patches, nuts, greens, seeds parchable in campfires, shallow lakes full of crayfish and turtles... invent nets and snare birds, invent the hook and line and catch fish... why hunt big game?

-Here are some (very) tentative sketches.
-Lots of variation.
+The above are (very) tentative sketches.
+I know there's a lot of variation.
 How much of that is diversity between subspecies, and how much my present uncertainty?
 Uh... both.

-I apologize for the roughness (she's sculpted of coathanger and spackle) but you can at least get the idea.
+I apologize for the roughness (she's carved out of spackle with coathanger bones) but you can at least get the idea.

-Intro - Names - Holes - NW Sounds - North - Titanis - Sargasso Desert - Leptaurs - The Eastern Fjords
+Intro - Names - Holes - NW Sounds - North - Titanis - Sargasso Desert - Leptaurs - West - The Eastern Fjords